El Cuyo church with bunting hanging over the entrance

 3. Be Prepared For Slow Internet

-- Elon Musk’s starlink has now arrived in El Cuyo but it’s super expensive so most accommodation providers don’t have it installed.
-However 3 morning cafes (Naia, Anahata and La Hilary) do have it – along with a generator.
+• Elon Musk’s starlink has now arrived in El Cuyo but it’s super expensive so most accommodation providers don’t have it installed.
+However 3 morning cafes (Naia, Casa Mangle and Anahata) do have it – along with a generator.
 So schedule your meetings for the mornings and in worst case scenario that your accommodation wifi lets you down, head to one of these!

 4. Be Happy To Entertain Yourselves

-- Casa Cielo Hotel has a bar, which is open to the public if they don’t have a private party.
-You can enjoy a beer on the terrace overlooking the beach.
+• Casa Cielo Hotel has a bar which is open to the public if they don’t have a private party.
+Enjoy a beer on the terrace overlooking the beach.

-- La Casa del Ritmo sometimes hosts live music from quality bands.
+• La Casa del Ritmo sometimes hosts live music from quality bands.
 They serve beer and hamburgers and get very busy!
-Casa Palma, La Barcaccia, Casa Cielo, La Conchita and Casa Cuyo also host live music events occasionally.
+Casa Cielo, La Conchita and Casa Cuyo also host live music events occasionally.

 5. Sometimes We Have Power Cuts